 Ok, so before you pass go, I need to share my approach when it comes receiving/earning a commission check, referral fee or bonus.
 I recommend putting aside 25 percent of the money.
 The tax obligation could be more or less than the 25 percent, so at least you’ll have planned for it, beyond ignoring its reality.
 (I was

 Steven Meltzer, founder and owner of Abbey’s Kitchens, Baths & Interiors, is able to sum up what sets his company apart in three words: “service, service, service.”
 Mr. Meltzer got his start in the remodeling industry when he joined his father’s home improvement business after college.
 He

-During each of the last Jewish Link of New Jersey issues in 2016, I will be sharing Money Moves to consider before the end of the year.
-This being the third part of this series, in this article I will share Money Moves 11 through 13.
+During each of the last Jewish Link of New Jersey issues in 2016, I have been sharing Money Moves to consider before the end of the year.
+This being the fifth and final part of this series, in this article I will share Money Moves 19 & 20.

 Besides being the end of the calendar year, December 31 is also the deadline for executing many financial transactions, particularly those that are reported on individual tax returns.
 Because alliteration helps some people remember things, here are “3-D” categories of year-end transactions that you may want to